HancerMercede/DGII_TEST_FRONT_END/README.md

 This project is built with React.js and Vite.js and others tools like React-Router-dom v6, Axios to comunicate with the Back-End.

 To execute the project
-clone the repo
+ 1 - clone the repo,
-yarn init
+ 2 - yarn init,
-yarn dev
+ 3 - yarn dev

 Hope this project satisfice your needs for the role of sofware engineer vacancy.